woheller69/browser/README.md

 ## LICENSE

-This app is licensed under the GPLv3, (c) woheller69.
+This app is licensed under the GPLv3, © woheller69.

 The app uses code from:
 - FOSS-Browser, https://github.com/woheller69/browser, published under GPLv3 (at time of fork)